muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_pants_on_fire [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effect starts.
-0 second delay makes it happen instantly.
+A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target.
     - duration: NUMBER - Mandatory: how many seconds the effect lasts on the player.
     - fireGap: NUMBER - Optional: how many ticks between each fire entity.
 Defaults to 6, which gives a constant fire line.
     - fireHeadStart: NUMBER - Optional: how many fire entities does the player have a head start on.
-Defaults to 3, which forces continous running.
+Defaults to 3, which forces continuous running.
     - flameCount: NUMBER - Optional: how many flames each fire entity will have.
 More does greater damage and burns for longer (internal Factorio logic).
 Defaults to 20, which is the minimum to set a tree on fire.
-- Example command continous fire at players heels: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30}`
+- Example command continuous fire at players heels: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30}`
 - Example command sporadic fire long way behind player: `/muppet_streamer_pants_on_fire {"target":"muppet9010", "duration": 30, "fireGap": 30, "fireHeadStart": 6}`